Engineering Design & Analysis, Ltd.

 • child care • health care • education • municipal taxes

 The Bank of Canada and Statistics Canada assure us inflation, by measures of CPI, are well within target range; but, somehow that doesn't feel right.
-Even for high earners (but not the 1%), there is less to go around.
+Even for high earners, there is less to go around.
 In the past year, CPI is being quoted at 2.1%, while the 5-year compound annual growth rate (cagr) is 3.8%.
 There are various wage increases quoted from a low of 2.5% to a high of 3.5% over periods of 20 to 4 years, respectively.
 Yes, it does get confusing.

 Municipal Taxes

 The yearly ritual presented in Canadian cities is the budget review for the coming year.
-The process can be muddled; the actual budget is not discussed, rather, the discussion centres on increases to the previous year's budget, i.e., amendments.
-Yes, that's right!
-Rather than ensuring that all the prior year's budget was spent effectively, the assumption is that it was, and, anyways it's spent and the coming year requires greater expenditure to cover all the usual factors.
-Prominent among these is municipal population growth, staff increases, maintaining service levels, contractor cost and other demand side increases.
+The process can be muddled; the actual budget is not discussed, rather, the discussion turns on amendments; there is no discussion as to whether the prior year's budget was spent effectively.
+The coming year requires greater expenditure to cover all the usual factors; prominent among these is municipal population growth, staff increases, maintaining service levels, contractor cost and other demand side increases.

 Property Tax / Utility / CPI Increases

-The figure below covers a 10 year period for a specific municipality; notice how the utility charges rely on ever increasing fees to the base utility rate with, generally, both fees and basic rates doubling at 10 year interval pace and which is over twice the rate of CPI increases.
+The figure below covers a 10 year period for a specific municipality; most of the utilities are supplied by the municipality.
+The charges rely on ever increasing fees to the base utility rate with, generally, both fees and basic rates doubling at 10 year interval pace which reach or exceed twice the rate of CPI increases.
 Those fees include charges by the municipality.

 Municipal & Utility Costs=